-7.14 Medway has 6 independent schools and also has children learning at home which are not subject to detail in this report.
+- 7.11 Medway Council as a Local Education Authority has a statutory obligation to provide education. - 7.12 Medway has 6 independent schools and also has children learning at home which are not subject to detail in this report.
 The location of all schools that Medway Council is responsible for administering is shown in Figure 3.3.